Legal Considerations of SUB-Pay Plans

 The Quality Stores case will have huge implications regarding the way many companies pay their existing severance packages to former employees.
 And while Quality Stores, Inc. is seeking about $1 million in FICA tax refunds on severance payments it made in 2001, the government has declared that the Internal Revenue Service (IRS) could owe more than $1 billion in thousands of protective FICA tax refund claims to individuals and businesses.

 Instead of waiting for the Supreme Court’s decision, and with no assurance of a refund, there are alternatives to consider, particularly if the Supreme Court rules in part, or in favor of the IRS.

 SUB-Pay Plans Provide FICA Tax Savings Now

-While the IRS continues its appeal of the latest decision in Quality Stores to the US Supreme Court, the dispute over a FICA tax exemption on severance pay could continue for years with employers continuing to file refund claims with no assurance of a refund.
-However, severance payments made from a SUB-Pay Plan written in compliance with IRS Revenue Ruling 90-72 is the only way for an employer and their separated employees to receive a FICA tax exemption on payments made to an involuntary laid-off workforce.
+While the Supreme Court takes the time to decide the Quality Stores case, the dispute over a FICA tax exemption on severance pay will continue with employers continuing to file refund claims with no assurance of a refund.
+However, severance payments made from a SUB-Pay Plan written in compliance with IRS Revenue Ruling 56-249 and 90-72 is the only way for an employer and their separated employees to receive a FICA tax exemption on payments made to an involuntary laid-off workforce.
 SUB-Pay Plans are also the only way an employer can utilize their paid-in asset of state UI taxes to supplement an employee’s state unemployment insurance benefits for an increased savings.
 In addition, SUB-Pay benefits are exempt from FUTA and SUTA taxes, and they are considered “non-wages” against the receipt of state unemployment insurance benefits.